 Chuck Sanders USS Fort Mandan

-Fort Mandan 40k Fort Mandan (LSD-21) underway, date and place unknown.
+Fort Mandan 40k USS Fort Mandan (LSD-21) under way, date and location unknown.

 US Navy photo